-If you are visiting Bogotá I really recommend doing at least 1 of the many tours in Bogota while you are there.
+If you are visiting Bogotá in Colombia I really recommend doing at least 1 of the many tours in Bogota while you are there.
 There is a lot to choose from as it’s a huge city.
 So to help you out I have listed my 6 best tours in Bogotá to help you get to know the city and make the most of your time.